 A few quotes for non-Dutch speakers: > Both brothers say they're 'awfully pigheaded', which results in regular quarrels.
 Thijs van der Veen (32): "Floris is the one with commercial sense, while I'm more technical and creative.
 It often makes us clash, but in the end, it works.
 We complement each other."

 And, more on the financial side of things: > Casengo aims to have 1.000 paying users by the end of 2013.
 To finance its growth, the brothers are looking for a suitable investor: an investment company or a wealthy entrepreneur.
 Floris van der Veen (35): "We ready for a typical series A round."

-Accompanying the article, there's Strelitski's priceless picture of five smiling faces (plus Floris, who's actually roaring with laughter).
+Accompanying the article, there's Strelitski popup: true's priceless picture of five smiling faces (plus Floris, who's actually roaring with laughter).
 The title is appropriately positive:‘Brothers are intent on new growth spurt with chat software for SMEs.’
 Nah, we don't think Casengo should have been referred to as 'chat software' - customer service is so much more - but hey, let's not split hairs: we're in raptures over this article.
 Let's hope it's is only the beginning of many more enthusiastic articles!